Allen Obando

-Allen Aldair Obando Ayoví (born 13 June 2006) is an Ecuadorian footballer who plays as a forward for Major League Soccer club Inter Miami on loan from Barcelona S.C. and the Ecuador national team.
+Allen Aldair Obando Ayoví (born 13 June 2006) is an Ecuadorian footballer who plays as a forward for Primeira Liga club Nacional on loan from Barcelona S.C. and the Ecuador national team.

 Early life

 Obando was born in Quito to parents Carlos and Monserrat, who were living in the city at the time.

 Club career

 Early career

 While living in the La Victoria neighbourhood, close to Esmeraldas, Obando began playing football with Tolita Sport at the age of five.
 Having scored against Barcelona de Esmeraldas, an affiliated of professional side Barcelona de Guayaquil, he began training with the side, and was eventually offered an ultimately unsuccessful trial with Independiente del Valle at the age of nine.